zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 .. note::

-   The quark platform configuration does not support interrupt sharing, for example, two PCI devices can not use same IRQ.
+   The galileo platform configuration does not support interrupt sharing, for example, two PCI devices can not use same IRQ.